Self-Organized Pattern Formation in Geological Soft Matter: Physical mechanisms underlying mesoscale geological self-organization

 In contrast, post-nucleation models consider the interaction between growth, diffusion, and surface tension effects.
-The pattern is generated through Lifshitz--Slyozov instability \cite{Lifshitz1961}, which demonstrates how homogeneous systems with uniformly distributed precipitate particles may become unstable due to Ostwald ripening.
-Smaller particles tend to dissolve because their surface energy is higher due to their curvature.
+The pattern is generated through Lifshitz--Slyozov instability~\cite{Lifshitz1961}, in which homogeneous systems with uniformly distributed precipitate particles may become unstable due to Ostwald ripening (Sec.~\ref{sec:ostwald}).
+Smaller particles tend to dissolve because their surface energy is higher due to their greater curvature.
 The dissolved material then diffuses through the surrounding matrix and redeposits onto larger particles, which have a lower surface energy.
 This process results in the growth of larger particles over time at the expense of smaller ones.
 In an initially non-uniform system, this can generate bands that evolve through coarsening after the nucleation phase is over~\cite{Boudreau1995}.
 In contrast to the pre-nucleation models, post-nucleation models can generate patterns even in the absence of an initial concentration gradient.

 It is possible that both these mechanisms may be found in nature.
-Experiments and simulations show examples of various different morphologies beyond the classical bands and rings, including spirals, rods and spots \cite{krug_morphological_1999, dayeh_transition_2014, papp_fine_2020} as well as bands of two crystalline phases \cite{cartwright1999pattern}.
+Experiments and simulations show examples of various different morphologies beyond the classical bands and rings, including spirals, rods and spots~\cite{krug_morphological_1999,dayeh_transition_2014,papp_fine_2020} as well as bands of two crystalline phases \cite{cartwright1999pattern}.

-One of our aspirations with this review is to eradicate the indiscriminate use of the term \emph{Liesegang} pattern in geology for any spatial oscillation; as we show here, there is a variety of physical mechanisms that can produce banding, both periodic and aperiodic.
+One of our aspirations with this review is to discourage the indiscriminate use of the word \emph{Liesegang} in geology for any spatial oscillation; as we show here, the Liesegang pattern formation mechanism is just one of a variety of physical mechanisms that can produce banding, both periodic and aperiodic.

-\subsection{Oscillatory zoning}
+\subsubsection{Oscillatory zoning}

+Classical crystallization is itself a form of self-organization in condensed matter.
+Growth from a melt or a solution may also be regarded as a soft-matter process, as it gives rise to mesoscopic structures such as growth steps, target patterns, and spirals.
+The more complex growth modes that produce mesoscale compositional patterns, such as oscillatory zoning, are even more clearly manifestations of soft-matter behaviour.